This post contains gifted items. However all thoughts are my own.

 spend time with your loved ones.

-Christmas is the time of year that we all make time in our busy schedules to see our family and friends.
+this is the time of year that we all make time in our busy schedules to see our family and friends.

 Go ice skating.

 I’m not the best skater but it just feels so festive to shove on some funny boots and making a fool of yourself as you confidently fall over on some ice.
 Perfect winter activity.
-Since it’s a cold weather thing it’s the perfect excuse to grab a nice hot chocolate afterwards.
+Since it’s a cold-weather thing it’s the perfect excuse to grab a nice hot chocolate afterwards.

 Participate in RAK.